Melatonin-time-release: 7 things you should know

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

-- Dizziness, drowsiness, bed-wetting, headache, nausea and excessive daytime sedation are the most common side effects.
+- Dizziness, drowsiness, bed-wetting, headache, nausea, and excessive daytime sedation are the most common side effects.

-- Melatonin time release may cause drowsiness that persists and may affect a person's ability to drive or operate machinery the next day.
+- Melatonin-time-release may cause drowsiness that persists and may affect a person's ability to drive or operate machinery the next day.

 - Not FDA approved.

-Notes: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
-For a complete list of all side effects, click here.
+Note: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
+For a complete list of all side effects, see product information.

 - Do not crush break or chew the extended-release tablet.
 Swallow whole.

-- Melatonin time release may take up to an hour to be effective.
+- Melatonin-time-release may take up to an hour to be effective.
 Take half to one hour before going to bed at your destination (10 pm to midnight).
 For jet lag, one dose is usually taken each night for four nights.

 - Buy melatonin from a reputable brand with good quality control measures.

-Response and Effectiveness
+6. Response and effectiveness

-- Plasma levels of melatonin return to normal within 24 hours of a single dose of melatonin.
+- Plasma levels of melatonin return to normal within 24 hours of a single dose of melatonin-time-release.